Britain confirms bird flu outbreak at turkey farm in eastern England

-LONDON The H5N8 bird flu strain has been found at a turkey farm in Lincolnshire, eastern England, Britain's agriculture department said on Friday.
+LONDON (Reuters) - The H5N8 bird flu strain has been found at a turkey farm in Lincolnshire, eastern England, Britain’s agriculture department said on Friday.

 Most birds at the farm have died and any remaining birds there will be humanely culled, it said.